Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Brain and Lungs

-The brain has a duel control over the lungs, in so much that the lungs can breathe automatically or the breathing process can come under conscious control, what this means is controlling the breath gives a certain amount of control over qi energy of the internal organs (see meditation of the Lungs and Heart) encouraging ying and wei qi strengthening.
+The brain has a duel control over the lungs, in so much that the lungs can breathe automatically or unconsciously with the breathing process can also consciously come under conscious control, what this means is controlling the breath gives a certain amount of control over qi energy of the internal organs (see meditation of the Lungs and Heart) encouraging ying and wei qi strengthening.

 Note: any disruption in this process (poor diet, lack of breath exercises, bad air quality or dysfunctional kidney qi) can cause imbalance which may be indicated by the presence of a mental of physical illness.